Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

 \subsection{Model performance evaluation}

-To evaluate the performance of the proposed methods, the structure recovery and prediction performance are considered.
-The structures recovery includes the estimation of the latent indicator matrix $\mathbf{\Gamma}$ which captures the relationships between the multiple response variables and high-dimensional predictors, and the estimation of the graph $\mathcal{G}$ which addresses the relationships between response variables.
-The prediction accuracy of the Bayesian models can be estimated based on posterior predictive distribution by the leave-one-out cross-validation (LOO) and widely applicable information criterion (WAIC) \citep{Vehtari2017}, and based on the median probability model (MPM) \citep{Barbieri2004} by the mean squared error (MSE) and mean squared prediction error (MSPE).
+To evaluate the performance of the proposed approach, we focus on structure recovery and prediction performance.
+The structure recovery includes the estimation of the latent indicator variable $\bm{\Gamma}$ which captures the relationships between response variables and high-dimensional predictors, and the estimation of the graph $ \mathcal{G}$ which addresses the residual relationships between response variables.
+Predictive accuracy of Bayesian models for new data points can be measured by the expected log pointwise predictive density (elpd), which can be assessed by leave-one-out cross-validation ($\text{elpd}_{\text{loo}}$) or by the widely applicable information criterion ($\text{elpd}_{\text{waic}}$) \citep{Vehtari2017}.
+We also calculate the root mean squared prediction error (RMSPE) measured on an independent test data set for the median probability model (MPM) \citep{Barbieri2004, Barbieri2021} in addition to the training data root mean squared error (RMSE).